picturepan2/instagram.css/README.md

 Built with ♥ by [Yan Zhu](https://twitter.com/picturepan2).
 Feel free to submit a pull request.
 Help is always appreciated.

-Devices.css is completely free to use.
+Instagram.css is completely free to use.
 If you enjoy it, please consider [donating via Paypal](https://www.paypal.me/picturepan2) for the further development. ♥